mkceliks/rating_project/README.md

 # Rating Project For Universities ( Angular and Go )
-This is a rating project for universities
+This is gonna be a rating project for universities but it goes a movie website right now :).

 For starting this project;